mib-kamel/mongo-strict/README.md

 ### Query Builder

-You can use the query builder for a better code appearance!
+You can use the query builder for a better code organizing!

 ```JavaScript
 repo.queryBuilder()